T4P4N/t4p4n.github.io/_posts/2022-12-05-trainspotting-review.md

 [10/10] Not gonna lie

 #### How i found Trainspotting!?
-i usually listen to doomer music which is basically classical rock genere mixed with sad vibes.
+i usually listen to doomer music which is basically classical rock genre mixed with sad vibes.
 Specifically I was watching this video:
 [Crystal Castles - Vanished ](https://m.youtube.com/watch?v=9XViPhRnOiQ) (This track is also amazing!!!)

 In the description of this i found out the movie name